Dáil Éireann: Duration

 The First Dáil was established on 21 January 1919 as the single-chamber parliament of the Irish Republic.
 One of the first actions of the Dáil was to ratify a constitution, commonly known as the Dáil Constitution.
 As a provisional constitution it made no reference to the length of the term of each Dáil.
 The first and second Dáil existed under the provisions of this constitution.
 Neither was recognised by the British government or the governments of other countries as the lawful parliament of Ireland.

-Following the signing of the 1922 Anglo-Irish Treaty, which brought the Irish War of Independence to an end, the single chamber Dáil became the lower house of a new bicameral Oireachtas, the parliament of the newly established Irish Free State.
-Under the treaty, a new constitution replaced the 1919 Dáil constitution.
+On 6 December 1922, following the signing of the 1921 Anglo-Irish Treaty which brought the Irish War of Independence to an end, the single chamber Dáil became the lower house of a new bicameral Oireachtas, the parliament of the newly established Irish Free State.

 Article 28 of the Constitution of the Irish Free State (1922) set the maximum term for the Dáil at four years.
 This was amended in 1927 from four years to six years "or such shorter period as may be fixed by legislation".
 Later that same year, this period was fixed in law as a duration of "five years reckoned from the date of the first meeting of Dáil Éireann after the last previous dissolution".